It is very unlikely that developers create apps just because they have free time or they are nice people.

 In this blog post, we will look closer into the app revenue models and describe how to make money with apps.

-What is the App Revenue Model?
+What is the App revenue model?

 A revenue model is a framework for generating revenues.
 A revenue model defines the sources that generate income.
 It also identifies what value will be offered by the product, how much it will be worth, and who will pay for this value.